xinwei-dl/xinwei-dl.github.io/README.md

 👩‍💻 Hi there!
 I am Xinwei.
-I am a senior student majoring in GIS, and I'm currently applying for master in DS.
+I am a first-year graduate student major in DS.